Older WW Catholic Schools students to return to distance learning

-Walla Walla Catholic Schools students in grades 7-12 will returning to distancing learning starting Monday, WWCS President Curtis Seidel announced.
+Walla Walla Catholic Schools students in grades 7-12 will return to distancing learning starting Monday, WWCS President Curtis Seidel announced.

 Students in grades 4-6 will return to a morning/afternoon hybrid attendance schedule.
 And K-3 students will remain in-person full time.